blegat/glpkmex/README.md

 To install mps2mat.py script, please see INSTALL_mps2mat file.

-**WARNING** GLPKMEX only supports glpk until version 4.48.
-If you want to use a newer version of GLPK with an interface similar to MATLAB, you can try [Julia](http://julialang.org/) with [this GLPK wrapper](https://github.com/JuliaOpt/GLPK.jl).

 ## Precompiled binaries

 You don't need to compile GLPKMEX by yourself nor install GLPK.